spread-ai/docs-appsmith-fork/docs/writing-code-in-studio/triggering-ui-actions.md

 ## Execute actions in a specific order

-Eevery widget has an event listener that can be configured to perform various actions.
+Every widget has an event listener that can be configured to perform various actions.
 To execute actions in a specific order, you can chain them using the action selector.
 You can create multiple **Events** and **OnSuccess** callbacks to trigger different actions in a series.

 To execute an action:

 1. In the event property section, select the **+** icon and select the action you want to execute.
 For instance, set the Submit Button's **onClick** event to execute a update query.
 2. Set the **onSuccess** callback to perform additional actions upon successful completion of the specified action.
 For instance, you can use the **onSuccess** callback to execute a fetch query or to close the Modal.
 3. To set up multiple **onSuccess** callbacks, select the **+** icon within the callback configuration, and select the desired actions.

 You can only execute two levels of **onSuccess** callbacks from the UI.
 To add additional callbacks, enable JS and and add your code, such as:

 ```javadscript title="Example additional code"
 {{ '{{update_query.run().then(() => {